Tripartite Confrontation

 2013

-Directional speaker, stereo speaker, telephone, ventilation cover, photograph
+Directional speaker, stereo speaker, telephone, ventilation fan cover, frame

 Dimensions and durations variable (unique durations per looped channel)